-Register today by clicking on the link below.
+Register today by clicking here for the Conference Registration Form.
 The three day conference is $150 per person or $75 for students.
 Scholarships are available for producers thanks to a generous sponsorship through the Walton Foundation.

 For information about sponsorship, the trade show or general information please contact Lane McConnell at 417.766.8711 or Lane@loveyourfarmer.com

 The 1st Annual New Food Conference is a regional local food conference focusing on technology, funding, marketing and education geared towards building the local food industry across the Ozarks region.
 The conference’s goal is to help enable local food growers to scale-up operations to fulfill the growing demand of local food that is grown, raised and produced across Southern Missouri and Northwest Arkansas.